-- When we first see Mahoney in the first Police Academy, he's working as a parking attendant.
+- When Mahoney is introduced in the first Police Academy, he's working as a parking attendant.
 An obnoxious customer insists that he find a parking space even though Mahoney points out there are no more spaces.
 His boss sides with the customer, so he does it anyway... by tilting the car onto its side wheels and parking between two other cars.
 (Yes, it does look something like the page image.)

 - The Rolling Stones song Get off of My Cloud has the singer waking up after sleeping in his car parked downtown to find parking tickets on his windshield.

-- The video for the Foo Fighters' "Big Me" parodies commercials for Mentos, including the one mentioned above.
-In this version, the band members act as the construction workers.
+- The video for the Foo Fighters' "Big Me" parodies the Mentos commercial mentioned above, with the band members acting as the construction workers.

 - In Blondie, Dagwood parks his car to go pay for a parking ticket where he is pushed around by Obstructive Bureaucracy telling him to go from office to office.
 When he finally gets to pay his parking ticket, he spots an officer in front of his car writing him a ticket as he had parked in a 20-minute zone.